zlgopen/awtk/README.md

 > Please install python (64-bit python shall be installed for a 64-bit system), scons and Visual Studio C++ (version>=2017) first.

->  If pywin32 isn't installed, please use pip install:
+>  If pywin32 isn't installed, please use pip to install:

 ```
 pip install pywin32